dmaerzendorfer/UnitySandbox/README.md

-# TrainsAndTracksTool
+# UnitySandbox
 A little collection of perhaps useful little tools and gadgets for unity.

-- Spline Tool: A small tool for creating splines in unity and letting things follow the generated track. (dont use it, there is a better free package in the store -> Dreamteck Splines)
+- Spline Tool: A small tool for creating splines in unity and letting things follow the generated track. (dont use it, there is a better free package in the store -> Dreamteck Splines, this was mostly just to test things myself)

 - A Healthbar Component: an implementation for a health system, includes events for onDamage, onHeal, onHealthChange and onDeath.
 Supports different types of health representations (HealthBar ->normal unity slider, Hearts -> integer health represented as health(needs to be extended for half hearts etc), Shader -> a procedual healthbar shader (by https://github.com/josebasierra/procedural-healthbar-shader))